Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 ### **Imagery**

-- For this specific project imagery has been kept very minimalist in order to concentrate the work on the functionality of the app.
+- For this specific project imagery has been kept simple in order to concentrate the work on the functionality of the app.
 Images have been selected from [Unsplash](https://unsplash.com/ "Link to Unsplash page").
 - Other images come from my personal archive.

 ---

 ### **Logo**

 - The favicon was created using [Favicon.io](https://favicon.io/favicon-converter/) and the logo used to create it was created using an online application called [Freelogodesign](https://it.freelogodesign.org/).
-It represents a simple glass/botle with the "Fine Spirits" words.
+It represents a simple glass/bottle with the "Fine Spirits" words.
  <details><summary>Logo</summary>
     <img src="static/img/logo.jpg">
  </details>